-In light of the robo-advisor trend and a nearly limitless amount of investment information at our fingertips, investors may question the importance of working with an investment firm.
+In light of the robo-advisor trend and a nearly limitless amount of investment information at our fingertips, investors may question the importance of working with a broker-dealer or RIA.
 Holistic financial advice can turn these potential threats into opportunities.
 A holistic approach to financial planning is not a one and done transaction; instead, it focuses on the multiple aspects of the client’s financial health and goals, which help firms differentiate their services and remain competitive.
 The result is stronger and longer-lasting relationships with clients, which translates into predictable and sustainable revenue.

 Increase in Household Assets

 A report by Kehrer Bielan Research and Consulting observed that household assets tend to flow towards the source of the household’s financial plan.
 The typical US household keeps 59% of its savings and investments in a bank or credit union.
 However, if the household obtained a financial plan where they bank, that institution holds 63% of the household’s financial assets.
 Additionally, the vast majority of these households consider the source that prepared the financial plan as their primary financial institution.
 These insights further illustrate the potential impact of financial planning’s ability to deepen client relationships.

 Yet, despite these benefits, investment services arm of banks and credit unions struggle to embrace financial planning and lag behind their counterparts in the financial services industry.
 Consider the following guidelines to help your firm overcome this challenge.

 One of the main reasons institutional-based advisors have been slow to adopt financial planning is the time and effort required in creating a financial plan.
 Similar to the shift from commission-based to a fee-based model, financial planning may seem like taking a step backward in order to take two steps forward.
 Less revenue is generated at the onset compared to more transactional revenue opportunities, but over time they will see higher revenue.